-Does your company give its employees regular performance feedback?
+Does your company give its employees regular employee performance feedback?
 If your answer is negative, you’re missing a great opportunity to enhance your organization’s productivity and boost team morale.
-Performance review feedback plays a vital role in keeping employees motivated and focused to their goal.
+Employee Performance feedback form plays a vital role in keeping employees motivated and focused to their goal.

-Numerous studies reveal just how important employee performance feedback is.
+Numerous studies about performance management reveal just how important employee performance feedback is.

 Did you know that employees whose managers engage with them on a regular basis happen to be three times more productive than the ones that don’t enjoy regular interactions?
 What’s even more impressive is that 43 percent of the most motivated workers receive employee performance feedback at least once per week.

 Employee Performance feedback also happens to be important at the executive level.
 Companies that have a well-developed performance review feedback system see a 15 percent reduction in turnover in general.
 Likewise, 78 percent of workers say that recognition has a highly motivating impact on their work.
 Also, on an average, 69 percent of workers report that they will be willing to commit harder to their professional tasks if their efforts were recognized.

-All of these statistics lead to one logical conclusion – performance feedback is incredibly important.
+All of these statistics lead to one logical conclusion – performance feedback form is incredibly important.
 In order to give valuable feedback to employees, however, you have to determine the methodology that will be best suited to the needs of your organization and the specific industry.

 If you want to design an effective performance review feedback process, take care of a couple of important steps as a fundamental consideration.